k8ssandra/k8ssandra/docs/content/en/tasks/migrate/_index.md

 description: How to migrate an existing Cassandra cluster that's running in Kubernetes to K8ssandra Operator.
 ---

-The strategy to perform this migration to K8ssandra Operator focuses on datacenter migration.

 ## Migrating an existing K8ssandra v1 cluster to a K8ssandra Operator cluster

-The steps to migrate an existing K8ssandra v1 cluster to a K8ssandra Operator cluster will be provided in an upcoming Blog post.
-When available, we will link to the blog from here.
+**Note:** The steps to migrate an existing K8ssandra v1 cluster to a K8ssandra Operator cluster will be provided in an upcoming Blog post.
+When available, this topic will link to the blog's URL.
 Other details in this topic will be updated accordingly.
+The strategy to perform this migration to K8ssandra Operator will focus on datacenter migration.

 ## The environment